-The mission of Safer Futures is to reach pregnant and newly parenting women who are victims of intimate partner violence (IPV) through partnerships with child welfare, public health and local health care systems.
+Safer Futures is Oregon’s Pregnancy Assistance Funds (PAF) Grant ».
+The mission of Safer Futures is to reach women who are pregnant or have recently become parents, and who are victims of intimate partner violence (IPV).
+Connections are made through partnerships with Child Welfare, Public Health and local health care systems.

 High Level Strategies

 - Provide women greater access to advocacy services by locating advocates on site at Child Welfare offices, Public Health departments and local health care clinics

 - Train Child Welfare staff and health care providers on how to identify, respond and effectively intervene on behalf of women affected by IPV

 - Program Level

 - Develop organizational capacity and advocate skill in delivering services and for providing training in Child Welfare and health care systems

 - Policy Level

 - Change how Child Welfare and health care systems understand and respond to IPV